Charl-AI/Solstice/README.md

 ## Getting Started with `solstice.Experiment`

 The central abstraction in Solstice is the `solstice.Experiment`.
 An Experiment is a container for all functions and stateful objects that are relevant to a run.
-You can create an Experiment by subclassing `solstice.Experiment` and implementing the abstractmethods for initialisation/training/evaluation/inference.
-Solstice Experiments come with a pre-made training loop which will fit most use cases (you can always overrwrite it with your own).
+You can create an Experiment by subclassing `solstice.Experiment` and implementing the abstractmethods for initialisation, training, and evaluation.
+Experiments integrate with the `solstice.Trainer` so you can stop writing boilerplate training loops.

 ```python